frappe/frappe-ui/src/components/Calendar.story.md

   - Delete: When an event is focused you can press the delete button to delete the event.

-- `showIcon`: Boolean value which determines whether the icon will be displayed or not in the Event.
+- `hideIcon`: Boolean value which determines whether the icon will be displayed or not in the Event.
 By default the value is true i.e. icon will be displayed, can be disabled by setting it to false.